fridokus/bokcirkel/README.md

 ## Workflows & Usage

 ### 1. **Start Reading**
-- Use `!progress` to set your current page/chapter.
+- Use `!read` to set your current page/chapter.
 - Use `!caughtup` when you reach the club's target.

 ### 2. **Suggest & Review**